tridinhbui/music-playlist-app-java/README.md

 # Music Playlist Application
-The Music Playlist Application is a Java console application that allows users to create playlists, add songs to playlists, view playlists, and save playlists to a file.
+The Music Playlist Application is a Java console application that allows users to create playlists, add songs to playlists, view playlists, remove songs from playlists, edit playlist details, search songs in playlists, save playlists to a file, and clear all songs from a playlist.

 ## Table of Contents
 - [Features](#features)